 Policies Devised and Implemented by Developed Countries

 Governments can act as a driver for the green transition.
 Through regulatory instruments, governments around the globe can set up legal and political frameworks and can introduce economic incentives and standards that promote green computing.
 Developed countries have taken in lead and progressed much more than developing and third world countries.
 Joint efforts from government, businesses, and the public are crucial for promoting the green society and sustainable consumption.
-Below are the key initiatives undertaken by international organizations and countries for safeguarding the environment and adopting green computing.
+Below are the key initiatives taken by international organizations and countries for safeguarding the environment and adopting green computing.